Brian Epstein: Record contract

 Martin later claimed that Epstein's conviction that the Beatles would become internationally famous finally convinced him to offer a recording contract.
 In fact, however, EMI managing director L. G. ("Len") Wood instructed Martin to sign the Beatles in May 1962, largely to appease the continued interest of Ardmore & Beechwood in Lennon–McCartney song publishing.
 Martin met with Epstein again on 9 May and offered him a standard EMI recording contract for the Beatles to record six "sides" (equivalent to three two-sided single releases) in their first year.
 Upon signing the contract, Epstein immediately sent a telegram to the Beatles (who were in Hamburg) and to the Mersey Beat music journal in Liverpool.

 The recording contract gave the Beatles one penny (1d) for each record sold, which was split among the four members, meaning that each earned one farthing per copy.
 The royalty rate was further reduced for singles sold outside the UK; the group received half of one penny per single, which was again split amongst the whole group.
 Martin scheduled the first recording session to be on 6 June 1962 at Abbey Road Studios.
-Epstein later renegotiated EMI's royalty rate and, on 27 January 1967 the Beatles signed a new nine-year contract with EMI.
+Epstein later renegotiated EMI's royalty rate and on 27 January 1967 the Beatles signed a new nine-year contract with EMI.
 The contract stipulated that 25 per cent would be paid to NEMS for the full nine years even if the Beatles decided not to renew their management contract with Epstein, which was up for renewal later that year.

 Dismissal of Pete Best

-By early 1962, the Beatles had played several gigs with Ringo Starr on occasions when Pete Best was ill, and they had performed at a recording session with Lennon, McCartney, and Harrison in Hamburg.
-The Beatles enjoyed Ringo's drumming style and social demeanor with the band, whereas Best rarely socialized with the other band members after gigs.
+By early 1962, the Beatles had played several gigs with Ringo Starr on occasions when Pete Best was ill, and they [?] had performed at a recording session with Lennon, McCartney, and Harrison in Hamburg.
+The Beatles enjoyed Starr's drumming style and social demeanor with the band, whereas Best rarely socialized with the other band members after gigs.
 Lennon, McCartney, and Harrison had also long believed Best to be a stylistically limited drummer.
 McCartney later remarked, "It had got to the stage that Pete was holding us back.
 What were we gonna do—pretend he was a wonderful drummer?"

 After the group's first recording session on 6 June 1962, George Martin felt that using an experienced studio session drummer rather than Best would improve the recording (this was in accordance with normal practice at the time).
 Lennon, McCartney, and Harrison decided Best needed to be replaced and, uncomfortable with sacking him themselves, asked Epstein to sack Best so that Starr could join the band.
-Epstein was aware the Beatles had discussed replacing Pete but hoped it would not happen, as he was not yet fond of Starr.
-Epstein agonised about the decision, asking the Cavern's disc jockey Bob Wooler if it were a good idea.
-Wooler replied that Best was "very popular with the fans," who would not like it at all.
+Epstein was aware the Beatles had discussed replacing Best but hoped it would not happen, as he was not yet fond of Starr.
+Epstein agonised about the decision, asking the Cavern's disc jockey Bob Wooler if it was a good idea.
+Wooler replied that Best was "very popular with the fans", who would not like it at all.
 Despite his reservations, Epstein accepted the Beatles' decision: "They liked Ringo, and I trusted the boys' judgment.
 If they were happy, so was I."